phijano/cub3D/README.md

 C 225,30,0

-F is for floor color
+F is for floor color.

-C is for ceiling color
+C is for ceiling color.

 The W, A, S and D are used to move the point of view through the labyrinth.

-Left and right arrow or the mouse to look towards the left or right in the maze
+Left and right arrow or the mouse to look towards the left or right in the maze.

 Press the ESC key to close the window and the program.